- The worldwide standard for the description of the type of commodity

 The acceptance and versatility of the HS code as a universal economic language and code for goods has made it an indispensable tool for international trade which is incorporated into many of the customs clearance systems around the world.

 Using the correct HS code can be quite tricky in certain instances as an interpretation of the codes may vary between countries and customs authorities.
 Improper usage of the HS code could result in an improper tariff being applied by customs which can increase the cost of imports exponentially to the customer.

-Using the correct HS code and the right interpretation is of utmost importance for an importer as usage of incorrect code may be considered by customs as non-compliance, misleading or misdeclaration – all of which comes with its associated penalties.
+Using correct HS codes and the right interpretation is of utmost importance for an importer as usage of incorrect code may be considered by customs as non-compliance, misleading or misdeclaration – all of which come with its associated penalties.